elertan/mexc-rs/README.md

 ## Testing

-Testing all the above inputs of the API is somewhat dangerous : the API is real and deals with real orders.
+Testing all the inputs of the API is somewhat dangerous : the API is real and deals with real orders.

 Four of the tests should fail :
  * spot::v3::cancel_order::tests::cancel_order